segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 ### Sequence and Iteration

 The concept of sequence and iteration plays a crucial role in imperative programming.
-In our example, the "for" loop embodies both sequence and iteration, representing a sequence of operations that iterates over a certain code section until specific conditions are met, e.g.:
+In our example, the for-loop embodies both sequence and iteration, representing a sequence of operations that iterates over a certain code section until specific conditions are met, e.g.:
 ```java